AnimeshRy/my-website/blog/2024-01-03-hello-mr-miyago.md

 tags:
   - potty
 ---
-I've assigned to kill the few random criminals doing random shit across the country.
+I've assigned to kill the few random criminals doing random shit across the co222untry.

 ![dsa](/img/screenshot.png "asd")

 Rest of the shit seems fine

 # What about you guys ?
 What is up